Tablerase/42_Projects/Pipex/README.md

   }
   ```

-  Note: perror() is used to print the error and errno is used to print the error code.

   ```shell
   $> ./a.out
   Error Number: 2
   Error Description:: No such file or directory
   ```

+  Note: `perror()` is used to print the error and `errno` is used to print the error code.

+  Note:
+  - In C programming, `extern` is a keyword that is used to declare a variable or function which is defined in another file or in other scope.
+It tells the compiler that the variable or function exists, even if the compiler hasn't yet seen its definition during the compiling process.

+  - Here are a few key points about `extern`:

+    - It is used to access the global variables from different files.
+These variables are declared in one file and can be used in other files using `extern`.
+    - It can also be used to declare a function that is implemented in another file.
 </details>

 #### Mode